MohammadShakiba/Project_Libra_CP2K/Cd33Se33/step2/Readme.md

 `fstep`: The final step from the _trajectory `xyz` file_.

 `njobs`: The total number of jobs that the user wants to submit.
-The maximum number of jobs must be less than half of the total steps i.e. `fstep-istep`.
+The maximum number of jobs must be less than half of the total steps i.e. `fstep-istep+1`.

 `os.system("sbatch submit_"+str(njob)+".slm")`: The jobs are submitted through this line of code at the end of the `run.py`.
 Please, change it according to your HPC submission platform.
 For example if you use `pbs` files and you use `qsub`, after preparing the `submit_template.pbs` the same as `submit_template.slm` you can change this line to `os.system("qsub submit_"+str(njob)+".pbs")`.

+**_Note_:** You can submit all your jobs by running only `python run.py` and the jobs will be submitted on the local node.
+An alternative way for submitting the jobs is through submitting the `submit.slm` which contains `python run.py`.
+This can be done if other nodes have the capability to perform the submission.
+Unless you have to use only `python run.py` on the local node or any node that has the capability for submitting the jobs.